 Team Leaders are vital.

-Spending up to six months on placement you’ll manage a group of young volunteers, supporting a diverse group of young people to work together to benefit your host community.
+Spending between three and eight months on placement, you’ll manage a group of young volunteers, supporting a diverse group of young people to work together to benefit your host community.

 Team Leaders work in pairs.
 One UK volunteer with an in-country counterpart.

 Being a Team Leader can be a demanding role and as such requires more experience than a being a team member.
 Team Leaders should:

 Be fluent in English, both written and spoken

 Have a clear interest in international development work